upcmd/updocs-content/logs/c0108_vvvvv.md

       Do: {
         {
           "name": "print",
-          "desc": "this should print out the dvar value of jerry as it is declared jerry is in taskscope", "cmd": "{{.jerry}}"
+          "desc": "this should print out the dvar value of jerry as it is declared jerry is in taskScope", "cmd": "{{.jerry}}"
         }
       },